matheusmbar/matheusmbar.github.io/_posts/2019-02-25-what_is_tdd.md

 }
 ```

-The best part is that this test is already passing righ now and two tests will be added:
+The best part is that this test is already passing right now and two tests will be added:

 ```C
 TEST(multiply_funtion, opposite_signs){